American Eel - 2013

 Historical and Current Maximum Age – 43 years

-Juvenile Abundance Index 2004– 2008 –17.2, 2010 – N.C.
+Juvenile Abundance Index 2004 – 2008 –17.2, 2010 – N.C.
 Division of Marine Fisheries sampling eliminated due to budget cuts in 2009.
-NOAA bridge net survey data may be used to develop a new North Carolina juvenile abundance index for American eel but there may not be sufficient federal resources to carry out sample processing.
+NOAA bridge net survey data may be used to develop a new North Carolina juvenile abundance index for American eel; a CRFL grant was received to process the backlog of samples.
+However, other resources will be needed to ensure future samples can be processed.